Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

 The paper is organized as follows: In \sect~\ref{sec:log-prelims-I}, we define the considered class of first-order modal logics, as well as provide the grammar theoretical foundations for the formulation of our reachability rules.
-In \sect~\ref{sec:labeled-calc}, we present equivalent variants of the labeled sequent systems for first-order modal logics given by~\cite[\cptr~12.1]{NegPla11} and \cite[\cptr~6]{Vig00}.
-In the subsequent section (\sect~\ref{sec:struc-refinement}), we show how to define reachability rules in the context of labeled sequents (the first contribution of the paper), and apply the structural refinement methodology to derive nested sequent calculi from the given labeled calculi.
-In the penultimate section (\sect~\ref{sec:nested-calculi}), our nested sequent calculi for first-order modal logics are defined (the second contribution of the paper), and in the final section (\sect~\ref{sec:conclusion}) we conclude.
+In \sect~\ref{sec:labeled-calc}, we present labeled sequent systems for first-order modal logics based on those of~\cite[\cptr~12.1]{NegPla11} and \cite[\cptr~6]{Vig00}.
+In the subsequent section (\sect~\ref{sec:struc-refinement}), we show how to define reachability rules in the context of labeled sequents, and apply the structural refinement methodology to derive nested sequent calculi from the given labeled calculi.
+In \sect~\ref{sec:nested-calculi}, we present the first (cut-free) nested sequent calculi for first-order modal logics, and in the final section (\sect~\ref{sec:conclusion}) we conclude.